gdhanby/TCSS460Phase2/README.md

 - Noah: Troubleshooting
 - Ian: N/A
 - Christian: N/A

-Alpha Sprint Meetings
+Alpha Sprint Meetings:
-The primary form of communication is was through Discord text and voice channels Alpha Sprint Comments
+The primary form of communication is was through Discord text and voice channels

+Alpha Sprint Comments:
 N/A